jostov/botshit/README.md

   python beepenstein.py

 So goddamn simple.
-Use it.
-Improve it.
-Abuse it.
+Do not use it.
+Do not improve it.
+Abuse the author for making this.

+RIP BEEPI 9/13/2016